 When setting its budget, the appraisal district board of directors must include amounts for appraisal review board per diem payments and expense reimbursements.
 Specifically, ARB members (not auxiliary members) are entitled to be paid by the day (per diem) for each day the board meets.
 Kleberg County Appraisal District pays the ARB \$50 per 1⁄2 day and \$100 for a full day.
 They are also entitled to reimbursement of actual and necessary expenses incurred in the performance of their official duties.
 ARB members, including auxiliary members, must complete the Comptroller's training course before participating in any hearings unless the ARB member is appointed after the Comptroller's office has offered ARB training courses for that year.
-In such a situation, the ARB member may participate in hearings, but must complete the training course at the first opportunity after the appointment.
-ARB members must also complete annual continuing education training each year they remain on the ARB.
+In such a situation, the ARB member may participate in hearings, but must complete the training education training each year they remain on the ARB.
 The Comptroller's office issues a certificate to ARB members who complete the required training.